modernmt/modernmt/README.md

 ## About this Release

-This MMT release will allow you to create an MT engine, available via a REST API, given your training data (folder with line aligned text files)
+This release allows you to create an MT engine, from a collection of line aligned parallel data, that can be queried via a REST API.

 Intro video: http://87k.eu/lk9l